adamslab-ub/Getting-Set-Up/Windows Guides/WSL_Bitcraze_Cfclient_Setup.md

 ## Step 5: Install cfclient from pip3

 While cfclient can also be installed from source, installing it through pip3 in preferred.
-If you use virtual python enviorments, you should create an environement for working with crazyflies before installing cfclient.
+If you use virtual python environments, you should create an environment for working with crazyflies before installing cfclient.
 ``` bash
 pip3 install cfclient
 ```